Your baby’s development at 1 month old

 LCPs – food for thought

-The HSE and World Health Organisation (WHO) recommend exclusive breastfeeding for the first six months of life.
+The Department of Health and World Health Organisation (WHO) recommend exclusive breastfeeding for the first six months of life1.
 If you are breastfeeding, your baby will get all the nutrients they need to develop for the first six months of life directly from your breast milk.
 That is why your diet is so important.

-Research shows that DHA (Omega 3), found naturally in breast milk – are important for the development of a baby’s brain and eyes therefore, try to include omega 3-rich foods, like salmon, mackerel, sardines and fresh tuna in your diet.
+Research shows that two long chain polyunsaturated acids (LCPs) in particular – AA (Omega 6) and DHA (Omega 3), found naturally in breast milk – are important for the development of a baby’s brain, eyes and nervous system1.
+Eating more LCP-rich foods, like salmon, mackerel, sardines and tuna, can encourage better visual and brain development and movement skills.

 The beauty of bonding